BloopAI/bloop/README.md

   <img alt="bloop logo" src="https://assets.bloop.ai/bloop_github_logo_light.png">
 </picture>

-bloop is a developer assistant that uses GPT-4 to answer questions about your codebase.
-The agent searches both your local and remote repositories with natural language, regex and filtered queries.

-Some of the ways engineers use bloop to improve their efficiency when working on large codebases:
+bloop is ChatGPT for your code.
+Ask questions in natural language, search for code and generate patches using your existing codebase as context.

+Engineers are increasing their productivity by using bloop to:
-- Summarising how large files work and how multiple files work together
+- Explain how files or features work in simple language
+- Write new features, using their code as context
-- Understand how to use open source libraries when documentation is lacking
+- Understand how to use poorly documented open source libraries
-- Identify the origin of errors
+- Pinpoint errors
 - Ask questions about English language codebases in other languages
 - Reduce code duplication by checking for existing functionality
-- Write new code, taking into account existing codebase context (eg: "write a dockerfile for this project")

 ## Features

 - GPT-4 based conversational search
+- Code Studio, an LLM playground that uses your code as context
 - Blazing fast regex search
+- Privacy focussed on-device embedding for semantic search
 - Sync your local and GitHub repositories (support for more code hosts coming soon!)
 - Sophisticated query filters so you can narrow down your results
 - Find functions, variables or traits with symbol search